 This make-ahead turkey gravy is so simple.
 Just gently re-warm it and serve.
 The secrets are store-bought turkey broth (or homemade frozen broth from another roast, if you’re that organized) and a really well-browned roux (flour and butter mixture) to get lots of delicious toasty browned flavour in there.
 A splash of cream at then end contributes to the rich flavour and silky-smooth texture.

-How to Make Turkey Gravy In Advance
+How to Make Brown Gravy In Advance

 - Cook minced onion in butter until soft.